 One of the biggest villages in the Lori region is Odzun.
 This gorge is a famous stop in the north of the country and there are many top sights located in its vicinity.

-The jewel of Odzun Village and all the region is Odzun Church, one of the oldest churches in the world.
-Its construction started in the 6th-century in the center of the village.
+The jewel of Odzun Village and the region is Odzun Church, one of the oldest churches in the world.
+Its construction started in the 6th century in the center of the village.

 Stepanavan Dendropark

-Stepanavan Dendropark offers visitors to connect with nature in a 35 hectares natural forest where it is possible to see the nature of the Lori region at its best.
+Stepanavan Dendropark offers visitors to connect with nature in a 35-hectare natural forest where it is possible to see the nature of the Lori region at its best.

 Kobayr Monastery Complex